Spain Digital Nomad Visa Guide (2024)

 Biggest drawback: Isolated

-Las Palmas is placed on Gran Canaria island, which does not differentiate much from the aforementioned island of Tenerife.
+Las Palmas is located on Gran Canaria island, and it’s quite similar to the island of Tenerife.

-Therefore, all of the digital nomads who opt for Las Palmas, or any other smaller city in Gran Canaria, can enjoy beautiful white and black lava beaches, turquoise water, and various mountains for hiking.
+Therefore, all digital nomads who opt for Las Palmas, or any other smaller city in Gran Canaria, can enjoy beautiful white and black lava sand beaches, turquoise water, and various mountains for hiking.

 Nearby fishing villages can be a great weekend getaway for all of you who decide to live in Las Palmas.
-In villages such as Puerto de Mogan or Agaete Valley, you can feel and learn something about the local culture, as well.
+In villages such as Puerto de Mogan or Agaete Valley, you can learn quite a bit about the local culture, as well.

-Regarding rental costs, it depends on where you want to live.
-Prices for the apartments near the beach are a bit higher — for example, the lowest price for such apartments would be around €600 (~$643) per month.
+Rental costs depend on where you want to live.
+Prices for apartments near the beach are a bit higher — for example, the lowest price would be around €600 (~$643) per month.

-According to the experience of people who have lived in Las Palmas, you would need around €40 (~$42,90) per week for food and drink.
-Hence, the costs are similar to other places on our list.
+According to the experience of people who have lived in Las Palmas, you can expect to spend around €40 (~$42.90) per week on groceries.
+So, the costs are similar to other places on our list.

 Las Palmas is a family-friendly city that, quite paradoxically, has a vibrant nightlife, as well.

-Therefore, it has something for everyone, it is up to you to choose what you need.
+Therefore, it has something for everyone, and it is up to you to choose what you need.

 Where to work in Las Palmas

-Among 15 coworking spaces in Las Palmas, The House Club stands out.
+Among 15 coworking spaces in Las Palmas, BLACK HOUSE · Coworking stands out.
 It has 4.9 stars from 216 reviews on Google.

-However, you can also try to spend as much time as possible on wi-fi-equipped public beaches or in the seaside coffee shops, bars, and restaurants.
+However, you can also work on wi-fi-equipped public beaches or in seaside coffee shops, bars, and restaurants.
 It would be a pity not to use the beautiful weather whenever you can.

-Barcelona — the most popular city for digital nomads in Spain
+Valencia — Best city for digital nomads in Spain

 Tips for digital nomads in Spain